alice-letourneur/arcade-game/README.md

 Use the arrow keys ↑ → ↓ ←, to move the girl.

+Press the SPACEBAR to start a new game.

 **Objective**

 Help the girl to collect the key to open the treasure chest.